Quekzhengseng/DBTT/README.md

 2. Description
 A concise summary of what the project does and its purpose.
 The team has implemented a few features to enable WTS Travel to expand their business domain and ventures.
-Some key features include:
+Some key features include: <br>
   a.
-Redesigned Website to enable drag and drop travel itinenary.
+Redesigned Website to enable drag and drop travel itinenary.   <br>
   b.
-Access to a LLM chatbot with RAG implementation to enable self help of users and selling of packages.
+Access to a LLM chatbot with RAG implementation to enable self help of users and selling of packages.  <br>
   c.
-Auto CRM ticketing system that identifies and classifies issues that customers have through the LLM chatbot, allowing agents to clear tickets with more efficiency
+Auto CRM ticketing system that identifies and classifies issues that customers have through the LLM chatbot, allowing agents to clear tickets with more efficiency  <br>

 4. Installation
 For running the project for the first time, you should be provided with a .env file and a firebase.json key to allow for the chatbot and storage functions to work.